Problem Statement of Series 2, Year 32

 12 points

 Measure an average vertical velocity of falling leaves.
-Use leaves from several different trees and discuss what impact the shape of a leaf has on the velocity.
-How should an ideal leaf look like when we want it to fall as slow as it is possible?
+Use leaves from several different trees and discuss, what impact the shape of a leaf has on the velocity of the fall.
+How should an ideal leaf look like, when we want it to fall as slow as it is possible?

 10 points